tege3000/GemCommerce-test/README.md

 # Healthy Dog Food Landing Page

 A clean, responsive landing page built with HTML and CSS for a premium dog food brand.
-It highlights real ingredients, health benefits, and vet-developed quality — with images, icons, and strong call-to-action sections.
+Built in response to GemCommerce's Technical Test

 ---